Who are they?

 Brace yourself, it’s a long list.
 Entrance exams include 4+, 7+, 11+, 13+, 16+.
 Just about every subject you can think of at GCSE and A level including the more obscure, such as ancient Greek and theatre studies (Mark headhunts if necessary).
 Languages include Chinese (Cantonese and Mandarin), French, German, Latin, Spanish and EAL.
 GMAT/GRE, SAT/ACT.
 Medical school admissions (BMAT, UCAT) and university admissions for law (LNAT).
 Plus general help with homework and confidence building.
 Last time we reviewed the company 11+ was by far the most sought after, but GCSE support is on an even footing now, especially maths and sciences.
 ‘Excellent at science, even for my daughter who despises science.
 They explain complicated topics easily,’ said a parent.

 They’ve got more SEN specialist tutors on board since our last review too.
-‘And even if they’re not specially trained in SEN, we have some tutors with a good understanding of how to adapt their learning accordingly,’ claims Mark.
+‘And even if they’re not specially trained in SEN, we have some tutors with a good understanding of how to adapt their teaching accordingly,’ claims Mark.
 Support is mainly for mild dyslexia, dyspraxia and ASD.
 Home schooling is available – usually involves students who have been excluded from school or who are in between schools.
 Residentials on offer, with tutors travelling to parents’ homes for a day or longer in the UK and overseas, especially during holidays.
 Webinars support students and parents preparing for the LNAT assessments.